Revenant: Walter Map

 The chronicler Walter Map, a Welshman writing during the 12th century, tells of a "wicked man" in Hereford who revived from the dead and wandered the streets of his village at night calling out the names of those who would die of sickness within three days.
 The response by bishop Gilbert Foliot was "Dig up the body and cut off the head with a spade, sprinkle it with holy water and re-inter it."

 Popular culture

 Nordic-style revenants appear as barrow-wights in Tolkien's The Lord of the Rings.

 L. Sprague de Camp and Lin Carter's "The Thing in the Crypt" is essentially a retelling of Grettir's encounter with Kar the Old.

+In the television series American Gods, Laura Moon is brought back as a revenant in the form of an animated corpse.

 Revenants feature prominently in tabletop games and video games as either resurrected beings, as forms of the undead or as general character class archetypes.
 Most notable games include Doom, Dungeons and Dragons, Red Dead Redemption: Undead Nightmare, Phasmophobia, Pathfinder Roleplaying Game, Guild Wars 2 and the eponymous Revenant.

 The title of the 2015 film The Revenant alludes to the ordeal that Hugh Glass had to endure in order to return to civilization after being left for dead following a grizzly bear mauling.